rikesh1212/FedMall-Test/README.md

 # FedMall-Test
-Please install the module: more_itertools using:
+Please install the module: more_itertools and pandas using:
 ```
 pip install more_itertools
+pip install pandas

 ```